Skip to Content

 Some sweet friends thought of us before setting this gem next to the road, and we are very grateful!

 Past projects have required only minimal sanding to level the surface for a fresh coat of paint.
-I knew I wanted to take this down to the wood, and was not sure how many layers that would be.
+This project was going to need something a little stronger since I wanted to take it all the way down to the wood.
 I decided to use a paint stripper.

-I have seen this one used in so many projects that I’ve followed.
-The cost was reasonable and the results always looked good, so I gave it a shot!
+I see this product used all the time on accounts I follow.
+The cost was reasonable, and the results always looked good, so I gave it a shot for the dresser update!

 As always, I started with cleaning, mostly with a damp towel and a little steam.
 I wasn’t fully convinced this was going to be all wood, so I didn’t want to get anything too wet.